Ways to Make Money for Teenagers

 Reach out to your neighbors and let them know you're interested in odd jobs.
 You can do this in a few ways.
 Use Nextdoor app, a social platform that connects neighbors, or join a local community group on Facebook to let the neighbors know about your services.
 Distribute a flyer with a list of all things you can help.
 Or do both to increase the likelihood of landing a gig.
 Your list of services can include anything you are comfortable doing.
 Here are some examples.

-1. For this endeavor, you'll need to make a small initial investment: a portable upholstery shampoo machine.
-Once you've got your equipment, you can approach your neighbors and offer your upholstery cleaning services.
-To entice them, consider demonstrating your skills with a free sample clean on a small portion of their sofa or chair.
+1. Upholstery cleaner.
+To get started, you will need to make a small investment in a portable upholstery shampoo machine.
+Once you are equipped, reach out to your neighbors and offer your upholstery cleaning services.
+To make your pitch more appealing, try showcasing your skills with a free sample cleaning on a small part of their sofa or chair.

-3. Learn how to repair lawnmowers and snow blowers.
-Often, people discard these machines simply because they don't start and they don't know how to fix them.
-Usually, with $10-$20 worth of parts and a little effort, you can get these machines running again.
-Once repaired, sell the equipment and repeat the process for continuous income.
+2. Small engine repairer.
+Learn how to repair lawnmowers and snow blowers.
+Many people discard this equipment simply because it won't start and they don't know how to fix it.
+Often, with just $10-$20 in parts and a bit of effort, you can get them running again.
+Once repaired, sell the equipment and repeat the process for a steady income.

 - Lawn mowing, leaf raking, trimming, weeding, mulching, gutter cleaning, and other yard work.